 Sam Barker now shares his time between London and New York.
 His passion for great pictures and adventure has also seen him shoot travel stories and personal projects in Iraq, Ethiopia, and Columbia and Bhutan .. just don’t let him get on a motorbike.
 You can keep up with Sam at http://sambarkerphoto.blogspot.co.uk/

 Josh Beck was born on December 18, 1985 in Irvine, California.
 Studying acting at the Los Angeles campus of the New York Film Academy, Josh began his career as a film composer, studying under Hummie Mann (Ghost Rider, The Whole Ten Yards), before moving into acting on a variety of projects.
-Josh moved to the director’s seat in 2008 on the film The Suite Life on Deck, followed by Ever (2014) and Particles (2017).
+Josh acted in The Suite Life on Deck, followed directing the feature film Ever (2014) and Particles (2017).
 Josh lives in Los Angeles, California.

 Bruce Branit’s sci-fi, fantasy and horror films often question the technologies which society has adopted with a promise of better lives, and explores the human need to genuinely connect with one another, despite the technologies increasingly placed between us.

 A writer, director and six-time Emmy nominee for visual effects, Branit is regarded as a ground-breaker in the genre of viral videos.
 His films 405 and World Builder have captured over a billion views around the world.

 Branit has bolstered his track record of capturing eyeballs with recent micro-viral projects featuring spiders and drones as well as a mock commercial for Star Wars weekend getting 10x the views of the competing official commercial.

 Jed Hart is an award-winning writer/director with a background in short film and music videos.
 His main interest is in smart, visually striking genre filmmaking and he has a proven track record in getting the most from low budgets.